galaxyproject/galaxy-hub/src/news/2019-11-open-life-science/index.md

 The first cohort will run from **January to April 2020**.
 [Applications are open](https://easychair.org/cfp/ols-2020) until **8 December 2019** (midnight in any part of the world).

-To answer any questions related to this program, an online information session (webinar) will be held on X November 2019 at [TBD](https://arewemeetingyet.com/something) via this [Zoom room](zoomlink).
+To answer any questions related to this program, an online information session (webinar) will be held on [27 November 2019 at 4pm GMT](https://arewemeetingyet.com/Berlin/2019-11-27/17:00/OpenLifeSci%20&%20eLife%20Application%20Webinar) via this [Zoom room](https://zoom.us/j/653381208).
+Agenda and notes can be found [there](https://docs.google.com/document/d/1EIDzZi5mgRiWR7cJQl0up470C87GsbcoTR_6-cs-SeE/edit?usp=sharing).

-We strongly encourage you to apply,<br />
+We strongly encourage members of the Galaxy Community to apply,

 [Bérénice Batut](https://research.bebatut.fr/), [Malvika Sharan](https://github.com/malvikasharan), and [Yo Yehudi](https://github.com/yochannah)